 - New starters have a 6 month probationary period.
 This, together with the induction process aims to create a positive supportive working environment allowing new employees to learn key elements of their role over a reasonable timescale.

 To provide a qualified specialist psychology service to clients served by the Getting More Help CAMHS team, providing specialist psychological assessment and therapy to clients and offering advice, consultation and supervision on clients psychological care to non-psychologist colleagues and to other, non professional carers.
 To work autonomously within professional guidelines and the overall framework of the teams policies and procedures.
 To utilise research skills for audit, policy and service development and research within the area served by the team/service.

 Person Specification Qualifications Essential

-- Experience of working as a qualified clinical / counselling psychologist within CAMHS.
+- HCPC registration as a clinical or counselling psychologist

 Contractual or other requirements Essential